 Part of the Abuse Team

 Zahra is a formidable solicitor, determined to exceed her clients’ expectations by ensuring their needs and requirements are at the forefront throughout the claims process.
-Her insight into the difficulties her clients experience, as a result of the abuse they have suffered, drives her to push the boundaries to claim losses which are essential to their recovery.
+Her insight into the difficulties her clients experience, as a result of the abuse they have suffered, drives her to push the boundaries to claim for losses which are essential to their recovery.
 This has included the cost of camouflage make-up for life, for a client who had severe scarring on her arms due to self-harming and compensation for loss of familial support for a client who suffered abuse and neglect at the hands of social services.
-Her tenacity in dealing with her opponents, to achieve the best outcome for her clients often leads to her securing high-value out of court settlements.
+Her tenacity in dealing with her opponents, to achieve the best outcome for her clients often leads to her securing high-value, out of court settlements.

 Zahra read Law at The London School of Economics before completing a Masters degree in Medical Law and Ethics at Queen Mary’s College, University of London, where she was awarded a distinction.
 Zahra completed the Legal Practice course at BPP Law School, where she was awarded a commendation.